Digiaccel/.github/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Describe this issue template's purpose here.
+about: Use this template if the work item you are creating is neither a bug nor an issue.
 title: ''
 labels: ''
 assignees: ''